 Google Bolo works both online and offline and is completely free of advertisements.

-For the past few months, Google India has been working with ASER Center to spread ‘Bolo’ across 200 villages in the Indian state of Uttar Pradesh, where they found improvement in 64% primary grade students spanning the duration of 3 months.
+For the past few months, Google India has been working with ASER Center to spread ‘Bolo’ across 200 villages in the Indian state of Uttar Pradesh, where they found improvement in 64% of primary grade students spanning the duration of 3 months.
 Now, Google India rolls out the app to the whole of India under an open beta program.

 Google India plans to improve Bolo and extend their reach by working with four non-profit organizations- Kaivalya Education Foundation – a Piramal Initiative, Pratham Education Foundation, Room to Read, and Saajha.